Aurok1909/PongGame/README.md

 # PongGame
-A basic ping pong game made with Python turtle module
+A basic ping-pong game made with Python Turtle module from 1980s